matrix-io/matrix-documentation/docs/matrix-os/overview/cli.md

 ## Registration

 ### User registration
-If you do not have an AdMobilize MATRIX account, use:
+If you do not have an MATRIX Labs MATRIX account, use:
 ```
 matrix register
 ```